AnestisAsl/Aether-react-3d/README.md

 ## Description<br>

-Aether is a web application that uses 3d web technologies and advanced animations to visualise our solar system.<br>
+Aether is a web application that uses 3D web technologies and advanced animations to visualise our solar system.It's backend<br>
+consist of a postgreSQL database and a nest-js API.React and some other libraries take care of the frontend.

+#Frontend<br>
 ## Technologies Used<br>
 * React JS
 * react-spring